zealzel/cable_ai/source/index.html.md

 ]
 ```

-This endpoint retrieves a specific raw record.
+This endpoint retrieves records of failure intervals filtered by {rc_id, fid}
+and can be sorted by {fid, datetime_start}

 ### HTTP Request